Body dysmorphic disorder: Signs and symptoms

 Dislike of one's appearance is common, but individuals with BDD have extreme misperceptions about their physical appearance.
-Whereas vanity involves a quest to aggrandize the appearance, BDD is experienced as a quest to normalize the appearance merely.
+Whereas vanity involves a quest to aggrandize the appearance, BDD is experienced as a quest to merely normalize the appearance.
 Although delusional in about one of three cases, the appearance concern is usually non-delusional, an overvalued idea.

-The bodily area of focus can be nearly any and is commonly face, skin, stomach, arms and legs.
+The bodily area of focus is commonly face, skin, stomach, arms and legs, but can be nearly any part of the body.
 In addition, multiple areas can be focused on simultaneously.
 A subtype of body dysmorphic disorder is bigorexia (anorexia reverse or muscle dysphoria).
 In muscular dysphoria, patients perceive their body as excessively thin despite being muscular and trained.
 Many seek dermatological treatment or cosmetic surgery, which typically does not resolve the distress.
 On the other hand, attempts at self-treatment, as by skin picking, can create lesions where none previously existed.

-BDD is an obsessive-compulsive disorder but involves more depression and social avoidance despite DOC.
-BDD often associates with social anxiety disorder.
+BDD is a disorder in the obsessive–compulsive spectrum, but involves more depression and social avoidance despite a degree of overlap with obsessive–compulsive disorder (OCD).
+BDD often associates with social anxiety disorder (SAD).
 Some experience delusions that others are covertly pointing out their flaws.
 Cognitive testing and neuroimaging suggest both a bias toward detailed visual analysis and a tendency toward emotional hyper-arousal.

 Most generally, one experiencing BDD ruminates over the perceived bodily defect several hours daily or longer, uses either social avoidance or camouflaging with cosmetics or apparel, repetitively checks the appearance, compares it to that of other people, and might often seek verbal reassurances.
 One might sometimes avoid mirrors, repetitively change outfits, groom excessively, or restrict eating.